gabrielrovesti/ielts-preparation-hub/README.md

 All practice material is derived from the **Official Cambridge IELTS** series (Books 11–16), used via [NotebookLM](https://notebooklm.google.com/) for AI-assisted analysis, question generation, and feedback synthesis.

-> ⚠️ No copyrighted content from Cambridge publications is stored in this repository.
+> No copyrighted content from Cambridge publications is stored in this repository (for all of you ex-uni stalking groups!).
 All files contain original notes, personal answers, and derived analysis only.

 ---